Skip to main content

 • Fees and timing parameters.

-After this point, the wizard moves into signing and indexing.
+After this point, the wizard moves into signing, indexing, activation, and post-create setup.

 Sign the Creation Transaction